A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Experiment

 \subsection{Overall Performance}

 To highlight the contributions of our dataset and method, we design the following experimental settings: (1) Zero-Shot, serving as a baseline without any fine-tuning; (2) RL-Zero, which applies GRPO with basic format and accuracy rewards; (3) ANS-SFT, utilizing anomaly labels for supervised fine-tuning; (4) CoT-SFT, incorporating chain-of-thought to guide inference; and (5) GoT-SFT, leveraging our graph-of-thought reasoning data to enable structured anomaly understanding.
+We evaluate all methods using category-level average precision ($AP_c$) for anomaly detection and mean Intersection over Union ($mIoU$) for localization, providing a balanced assessment of classification and grounding performance.

 \textbf{Scene-wise Performance across Environments.} As shown in Table~\ref{tab:performance_comparison}, the proposed A2Seek-R1 consistently outperforms other methods in most cases, demonstrating its robustness and adaptability.
 Notably, in the \emph{Playground} (S03) and \emph{Rooftop} (S06) scenes, our method achieves the highest scores of 75.6\% and 81.6\%, respectively, significantly surpassing the second-best method.
 On average, A2Seek-R1 achieves a score of 53.14\%, which is 19.11\% higher than the baseline and 6.52\% higher than GoT-SFT.
 These results highlight the effectiveness of our proposed method in aerial anomaly understanding and its strong generalization capability across diverse environments.